andy-gothro/andy-gothro.github.io/index.md

-## Welcome to my web portfolio!
+### Welcome to my web portfolio!

+About me:

-I am a mechanical engineering student at Gonzaga University, and here is a collection of my work in my clubs and classes.
+I am a mechanical engineering student at Gonzaga University, and this is a collection of my work in my clubs and classes.
+I have over 6 years of experience with Soliwdorks across many classes and clubs, as well as Matlab from several classes at Gonzaga.

-### Here are some pictures of the work I have done as of the Baja club, mostly steering and suspension components I worked on as well as the car at the competition in 2019:
+## Here are some pictures of the work I have done as of the Baja club, mostly steering and suspension components I worked on as well as the car at the competition in 2019:

 ![Image](Picture2.png)
 ![Image](Picture1.png)